Updated May 12, 2025

 For the most part, farmer’s market produce is fresher and of better quality than what is in a grocery store.
 Produce for sale in stores have to be picked unripe to survive the journey and have an extended shelf life.

-In addition, seasonal local produce has a much lower carbon footprint.
+Not to mention that seasonal local produce has a much lower carbon footprint and is more affordable.
 Produce that is out of season has to be sourced from a distance—often from another continent!

 Of course, even at a farmer’s market, there will be variations in the quality of the produce.
 Some farms grow unbelievably beautiful plants, shiny and full of life!
 It seems that their vivid life force will be passed on to you when you eat them.

-Likewise, now that most people are on-board with the benefits of organic food, don’t be fooled by marketing.
-Consider the industrial method of organic farming, which involves raising monocrops.
+Now that most people are on-board with the benefits of organic food, don’t be fooled by marketing.

-There are many variables that determine where and how we decide to shop.
-Don’t be manipulated into buying something simply because it’s labeled “organic.”
+So don’t be manipulated into buying something simply because it’s labeled “organic.”
 There might be a local farmer, for instance, who practices holistic organic farming, but can’t afford organic certification.
+Get to know your local farmers!

 Harness the Health Benefits of Vegetables